Options Going Forward

 Option #3

 This is where it begins to get interesting.
-And by interesting we mean that at this stage it might be time to include a fellow adventurer.
-Let’s say we handled the M-H chassis side of things.
-We have ours repaired, transmission, front & rear ends resealed, prepped/painted, refreshed brake system, all new fluids, etc. and ready for a new donor body to be installed.
+And by interesting we mean that at this stage it might be time to include a fellow adventurer or two or three.
+Let's say we handled the M-H chassis side of things.
+We have ours refreshed, transmission, front & rear ends resealed, prepped/painted, renewed braking system, all new fluids, etc. and ready for a new donor body to be installed.

 Keep in mind this has a number of ways in which to move forward.
-For example Option #3A could include a “partner” supplying not simply a “base” donor body(one needing lots of work) but instead what if it were an already restored 47-48 Mercury Sedan.
-One that didn’t require a paint job or any restoration to speak of.
-At that point “we’re” only a body swap away from an amazing M-H Sedan.
-Or combine the pair “as is” and sell them as a cool combo.
+For example Option #3A could include a "partner(s)" supplying not simply a "base" donor body(one needing lots of work) but instead what if it were an already restored '47-'48 Mercury Sedan.
+One that didn't require a paint job or any restoration to speak of.
+At that point "we're" only a body swap away from an amazing 1948 Mercury Marmon-Herrington AWD Sedan.
+Or combine the pair "as is" and sell them as a cool combo.
 Both pieces of the puzzle already there, some assembly required.
 The potential there would be undeniable and easy to see.